Like-a-Fishhook Village: New neighbors

 A year before the burning of the village, some Yankton Sioux killed chief Four Bears.
 In 1864, Like-a-Fishhook Village got new neighbors with the arrival of armed forces at the former trading post Fort Berthold II.
 They remained to 1867.
 The next year the army constructed Fort Stevenson some 14 miles away.
 It was the new center of military power in the Department of Dakota's Middle District, although it lacked the capacity to stop the Sioux's raiding.

-The end of the 1860s
+Late 1860s

 In the mid-1860s, the most typical building in Like-a-Fishhook Village was still the earth lodge.
 The palisade became firewood in the winter of 1865.
 Like-a-Fishhook Village was now 20 years old and a burying ground with scaffolds to the dead, called open-air tombs, lay behind it.
 However, the Arikara buried their dead in the ground (as some Hidatsa families also preferred), and the custom was increasingly adopted by the two other tribes.

 Fort Buford.
 The two Hidatsa "rebels", Bobtail Bull and Crow Flies High, made a new Hidatsa village not far from the military post Fort Buford.